1965 FA Cup final: Second half

 Early in the second half, Liverpool had a chance to score.
 Callaghan took a throw-in, which he threw to Lawler, his cross into the Leeds penalty area was met by Hunt, but his header went wide of the goal.
-Liverpool continued to pressure and only an interception from Bremner, before Stevenson could reach the ball, prevented a Liverpool goal.
-Leeds had a free-kick a few minutes later, but Giles' effort was saved by Lawrence.
+Liverpool continued to pressure, and only an interception from Bremner prevented a Liverpool goal before Stevenson could reach the ball.
+Leeds had a free-kick a few minutes later, but Lawrence saved Giles' effort.
 A few minutes later, St John found Peter Thompson, who ran past Bremner and shot, but it was diverted wide by Sprake.
 The ball found dropped to Hunt, but his cross was gathered by the Leeds goalkeeper.

-Charlton received treatment midway throughout the second half after he ran into a photographer chasing an over-hit pass.
+After he ran into a photographer chasing an over-hit pass, Charlton received treatment midway through the second half.
 Leeds had an attack soon after, but after Storrie received the ball from Bremner, his pass went behind the Liverpool goal.
 Liverpool had more chances, but St John slipped at the back post when a Callaghan cross was diverted towards him.
 Then Thompson saw a shot saved by Sprake.
 Leeds reacted to the increased pressure, by moving Bremner to centre-forward and Giles reverting to midfield.
 Johanneson switched positions with Storrie, moving from the right to the left.
 Liverpool continued to press for a winner as the half drew to a close, but Thompson and Strong saw shots saved by Sprake.
-Neither team managed to score before full-time and the match went to extra time, the first time this happened since the 1947 final.
+Neither team managed to score before full-time and the match went to extra time, the first time this had happened since the 1947 final.